Malta

 In calculating such minimum tax liability, any tax paid in terms of Maltese income tax law, whether by withholding or otherwise, should be taken into account, unless it is a final tax paid on the transfer of immovable property situated in Malta.
 The said minimum tax liability of EUR 5,000 should be calculated before double tax relief.

-As of 1 January 2024, taxpayers who only derive income from employment (other than income from the holding of an office of a director) that does not exceed EUR 11,620 (up from EUR 10,535) are not subject to Maltese income tax on their employment income.
+Taxpayers who calculate their income tax charge at the ‘single’ rates of tax and, during calendar year 2026, will only derive income from employment (other than income from the holding of an office of a director) that does not exceed EUR 12,445 (up from EUR 12,050) are to deduct EUR 12,000 in arriving at their income chargeable to tax.

-As of 1 January 2022, artists receiving income from artistic activities (as defined) conducted on a self-employed basis may opt to be taxed at a flat rate of 7.5% on the first EUR 30,000 turnover for calendar year 2022 and EUR 50,000 in the following years.
-When this option is applied, the rest of the income is to be added to the main income and taxed at the progressive tax rates.
+Artists deriving income from artistic activities (as defined) conducted on a self-employed basis may opt to be taxed at a flat rate of 7.5% on the first EUR 50,000 income earned, net of expenses incurred in the production of such income.
+When this option is applied, the rest of the income net of expenses is to be added to the main income and taxed at the progressive tax rates.
 The tax is final and no set-off or refund shall be granted.

 Recipients of royalty income derived by an individual in one's capacity as an author from qualifying literary works may opt to tax the full gross amount of such royalty income at a reduced rate of 7.5% (decreased from 15%).
 The literary publication must be eligible for copyright in terms of the Maltese Copyright Act.
 The tax is final, no set-off or refund shall be granted, and it is payable by 30 April of the relative year of assessment.